 Excerpted from the Germany Career Guide

 Networking is very important in Germany, especially for newcomers.
 Personal relationships and friendships with Germans may be slow to develop.
 This fact increases the benefits of networking.
 It is an important tool to stay informed about job and business opportunities.
 Joining, or at least attending, clubs and associations is a great way to meet people with common interests or backgrounds.

 Business and Professional Women e.V.

-This organization is the German delegation of an international organization.
-It was founded in 1951 in 35 German cities and is present in about 100 countries worldwide today.
-It represents approximately 1,000 women in Germany, with a wide variety of professional backgrounds.
+This organization is the German segment of an international organization.
+It represents approximately 1,000 women with a wide variety of professional backgrounds.
 The club offers networking for projects, cooperation and synergies.

 Business and Professional Women Germany